By Ed Piotrowski and CarPreview staff

 Dress-up packages for the ZR2 and other 2021 Colorado models are expected to again include the Dusk and Midnight special editions ($3,215 each for 2020) with off-road lights and gloss-black exterior body addenda.
 The RST and Redline special editions ($2,995 and $2,680, respectively) should again be available on the LT and include similar appearance items.

 Unfortunately, the 2021 Colorado’s interior design will remain a mixed bag of strong ergonomics and weedy materials.
 Grant it points for clear instrumentation, simple climate controls, and an intuitive infotainment system.
 All grades will again include support for Apple CarPlay and Google Android Auto.
 Base and WT versions should return with a 7-inch touchscreen display while all other Colorado models get an 8-inch unit.

 Subtract points for surfaces swathed in hard plastics and budget-grade vinyl, for cheap-feeling switchgear, and for a dull overall ambiance.
+And the absence of keyless entry or pushbutton start is an embarrassing anachronism.
 At least the cabin should be easy to clean after a WT puts in a day at the worksite or a ZR2 spends the afternoon on a muddy trail.

 In all models, front-seat comfort will again be fine.
 With accommodations amounting to little more than two jump seats, the rear compartment of the ’21 Colorado extended cab will remain more suited to cargo than people.
 The crew cab’s bench seat is really only large enough for two adults and even then, room and comfort are commensurate with that of a compact sedan.
 If you want a compact pickup with an adult-friendly rear seat, look to the Gladiator or to the class leader in this department, the Honda Ridgeline.